thingsdb/ThingsDB/connectors/python3/README.md

 Use this method to run `code` in a scope.

-- Args:
+#### Args

 - *code (str)*:
     ThingsDB code to run.
 - *scope (str, optional)*:
     Run the code in this scope.
 If not specified, the default scope will be used.
 See https://docs.thingsdb.net/v0/overview/scopes/
     for how to format a scope.
 - *timeout (int, optional)*:
     Raise a time-out exception if no response is received within X seconds.
 If no time-out is given, the client will wait forever.
     Defaults to None.
 - *convert_vars (bool, optional)*:
     Only applicable if `**kwargs` are given.
 If set to True, then the provided **kwargs values will be converted so ThingsDB can understand them.
 For example, a thing should be given just by it's ID and with conversion the `#` will be extracted.
 When this argument is False, the **kwargs stay untouched.
     Defaults to True.
 - *\*\*kwargs (any, optional)*:
     Can be used to inject variable into the ThingsDB code.

 #### Examples